quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part49_20.4_Code_Listi.md

 In this example:
 - `F_inverse` is the inverse of the wave matrix.
 - `V_vec` represents the potential vector in the problem.
-- The function `calculate_reflection_coefficient` computes the reflection coefficient \( R \) by performing a matrix-vector multiplication.
+- The function `calculate_reflection_coefficient` computes the reflection coefficient $R$ by performing a matrix-vector multiplication.

-The resulting reflection coefficient \( R \) helps in understanding the scattering properties and can be used to analyze the behavior of particles under different potentials. x??
+The resulting reflection coefficient $R$ helps in understanding the scattering properties and can be used to analyze the behavior of particles under different potentials. x??

 ---